dwbapst/recipes/recipes/pan_a_l'ancienne_-_the_ancient_bread.md

- Pan a l'Ancienne
+# Pan a l'Ancienne (Classic French Baguettes)

-Makes 3-4 [6-8] baguettes
+**Makes**: 3-4 [or 6-8] baguettes

+## Ingredients

-3 [6] cups flour
+- 3 [6] cups flour (100% bread flour recommended; can use 2/3 all-purpose, 1/3 bread flour)
-	(recipe says 100% bread flour, I prefer 2/3rds AP, 1/3rd bread) 1.12 [2.25] tsp salt
+- 1.12 [2.25] tsp salt
-1 [1.75] tsp instant yeast
+- 1 [1.75] tsp instant yeast
-1.12 [2.25] cups ice-cold water
+- 1.12 [2.25] cups ice-cold water
-~1 cup more of ice-cold water
+- ~1 cup more of ice-cold water

-1) To get ice-cold water, put water in the fridge, add ice cubes, wait a few minutes.
-Should be 40 deg F.

-2) Mix the flour, sal, yeast and that first portion of water.
-Try to mix with as little with your hands as possible (so the dough remains cold).
-Add water, a little at a time, until the dough is nice and very sticky.
-Dough should be very sticky, but just enough to stick to bottom of bowl but not the sides.
+- Flour for dusting
+- Cornmeal for dusting (optional)
+- Vegetable oil for greasing

+## Instructions

+1. To prepare ice-cold water, refrigerate water with ice cubes until it reaches 40°F.
+2. Mix the flour, salt, yeast, and the first portion of water.
+Add water little by little, mixing to a very sticky consistency without over-handling (to keep the dough cold).
 Knead for 5-6 minutes.

-3) Cover bowl with plastic wrap and place in the fridge overnight to retard rising.
-(6-8 hours) Preferably, the door should be opened as little as possible.

-4) Next day, flour should have risen only a little at most (the less rise, the better... an atypical situation in baking).
-Take the flour out and let it loose its chill (perhaps by putting the bowl on a hot stove), wake up and start rising.

-5) Wait until the dough has doubled, 2-3 hours or so.
+3. Cover and refrigerate overnight to retard rising, minimizing door opening to keep it cold.
+4. The next day, let the dough come to room temperature and begin to rise until doubled (2-3 hours).

-6) After the first hour or two, place a pizza stone and a sheet pan with edges that you don't care much about in the oven, with the pan beneath the stone.
-Start heating the oven to 500 degrees.
-Allow to preheat for 45 minutes so the stone is nice and hot.
+5. An hour or two before baking, place a pizza stone and a sacrificial sheet pan in the oven and preheat to 500°F. Preheat for 45 minutes.

-7) Lightly oil a sheet of parchment paper, same size as the pizza stone, on top of a breadmaker's paddle (or an over-turned sheet pan).
-You may also want to dust with cornmeal.
-Put a considerably amount of flour on the counter.
+6. Lightly oil and optionally dust a parchment paper with cornmeal on a breadmaker's paddle or inverted sheet pan.

-8) Transfer dough from the bowl to the floured counter very carefully, and flour the top.
-A bowl scraper dipped in water may be useful/necessary.
-Very carefully, without degassing the dough, you your hands to shape into a roundish, flat oblong.
-The dough should still be very sticky.
+7. Transfer the dough to a well-floured counter very carefully to preserve gases, and shape into a flat oblong.

-9) Use a bread scraper or a rocking pizza cutter to slice the dough into two equal pieces.
-This should be a pincher action, not a sawing action.
-Repeat until you have strips of dough that are reasonably sized for your personal preference in baguettes.
+8. Cut the dough into two equal pieces, then into strips for baguettes using a pinching action.

-10) Stretch dough strips to baguette length, keeping in mind the size of the pizza stone, and transfer to the parchment paper.
-You will only be able to fit 3-4 baguettes at a time.
-Shape the loaves slightly and very carefully, folding dough so that the seam is pulled under the loaf.
+9. Stretch the strips to fit the size of the pizza stone and place them on the prepared parchment paper.
+10. Shape the loaves by folding the seams under.

-10a) Fill a spray bottle with warm water, and get 2-3 cups of water ready.
+10a.
+Have a spray bottle with warm water and 2-3 cups of water on hand.

-11) Let the dough relax for 5 minutes, possibly with plastic wrap covering the dough.
-Then score the tops with 3-4 long diagonal cuts, close to but not quite parallel to the axes of the loaves.
+11. Let the shaped dough rest for 5 minutes, covered with plastic wrap.
+12. Score the tops of the loaves with 3-4 diagonal cuts.

-12) Open oven and manuever parchment paper, with bread, onto pizza stone.
-Dump 2-3 cups of water in the pan.
+13. Slide the parchment paper onto the pizza stone and pour the water into the heated pan.

-13) Wait 30 seconds, then open oven door and spray the walls of the ozen like mad.
-Repeat again, in another 30 seconds.
-Then reduce oven heat to 475 degrees.

-14) Wait 6-8 minutes and double check color of bread.
-Rotate parchment paper if bread is baking unevenly.
-Otherwise, wait another 10-15 minutes.
-Bread should have dark brown color when done.
+14. Spray the oven walls twice at 30-second intervals, then reduce heat to 475°F.
+15. Check for a dark brown color after 6-8 minutes, rotate if necessary, then bake for another 10-15 minutes.

-15) Remove from oven and let cool on a rack for 20 minutes.
+16. Remove from the oven and cool on a rack for 20 minutes.